 Learn More:

-You can learn more from our eGuide to Preventing and Treating Diabetes.
-If you wish, you could listen to our interview with Dr. Kasia Lipska.
+To learn more, you could listen to our interview with Dr. Kasia Lipska.
 It is Show 1173: How Is Diabetes Diagnosed and Treated?
 An earlier interview may also interest you.
 It is Show 1036: How to Prevent Diabetes by Changing Your Life.